-CBD products, including tinctures, concentrates, capsules, and more, are readily available over the counter at a wide variety of stores, from gas stations to specialty CBD boutiques.
+CBD products, including tinctures, concentrates, and capsules, are readily available over the counter at a wide variety of stores, including gas stations and specialty CBD boutiques.
 However, over-the-counter CBD products are not approved by the FDA or regulated in the same way as prescription CBD products.
 This means there is no real guarantee of safety or efficacy for the product.
 Further, the product may not contain the dose of CBD claimed on the label.

 Prescription CBD products, on the other hand, are regulated by the FDA.
 Certain quality and purity standards must be met by the manufacturer.
 Therefore, you are more certain to acquire safe and effective CBD through a prescription from a doctor.

 If you or a loved one is suffering from a treatment-resistant form of epilepsy, CBD may help.
 You should also understand the possible risks and side effects of CBD in order to protect yourself.